 In 2015, when the LHC started to provide higher energy collisions to the experiments, Cristina’s research interest shifted towards direct searches for Dark Matter, and she coordinated the CMS analysis group working on Supersymmetry (SUSY) searches in leptonic final states.
 Together with her recently formed team, she is currently carrying out searches for SUSY in compressed spectra, an experimentally challenging region of the parameter space where SUSY can still be light.

-With the upcoming High-Luminosity LHC project (2025-2035), she has joined in 2017 the effort towards the upgrade of the CMS L1 Trigger.
-The L1 Trigger logic and architecture, instrumented by custom hardware processor boards, need to be completely redesigned to face the high luminosity challenge.
+With the upcoming High-Luminosity LHC project (2025-2035), in 2017 she has joined the effort towards the upgrade of the CMS L1 Trigger.
+The L1 Trigger logic and architecture, instrumented by custom hardware processor boards, needs to be completely redesigned to face the high luminosity challenge.
 Cristina is leading the L1 Trigger Detector Performance Group, which is in charge of developing new trigger algorithms and studying their performance in order to take final decisions on the design and implementation of the new trigger system.
-In January 2021 she has been awarded by CMS in recognition of her current achievements in this research area.
+In January 2021 she received an award by the CMS collaboration in recognition of her current achievements in this research area.

 Her group is heavily involved in the CMS L1 Trigger operations and upgrade: from the coordination of the CMS L1 Trigger Menu design and implementation, to the development of new trigger algorithms for electrons identification in the experimentally challenging environment of HL-LHC, to the firmware emulation of the HL-LHC Global Trigger.